landicefu/terminal-working-env/README.md

   After .filelist is created, you can use croot to change back to source root when you are in somewhere deep in your project folder

-- lsp <path_alias>
+- lsp \<path_alias\>
-- llp <path_alias>
+- llp \<path_alias\>
-- ldp <path_alias>
+- ldp \<path_alias\>

-  lsp saves current path to a environment variable with a path alias that you can load with llp ldp deletes the path alias
+  lsp saves current path to a environment variable with a path alias that you can load with llp.

+  ldp deletes the path alias.

-  "llp list" lists the current path aliases in the environment variable "llp slist <list_name>" saves all path aliases to a file later you can load them back "llp llist <list_name>" loads all path aliases back from a file you saved with "llp slist" "llp dlist <list_name>" removes a saved path list file "llp lslist" lists all the path list you can load with "llp llist"
+  "llp list" lists the current path aliases in the environment variable.

+  "llp slist <list_name>" saves all path aliases to a file later you can load them back.

+  "llp llist <list_name>" loads all path aliases back from a file you saved with "llp slist".

+  "llp dlist <list_name>" removes a saved path list file.

+  "llp lslist" lists all the path list you can load with "llp llist".

   Note that <list_name> is not a filename.
   It's just a short name you can easily remember.